Factorization homology I: higher categories: Introduction

 Consequently, for conformal field theory as well as for perturbative quantum field theory, our basic motivating question has an answer: there is integration on the categorical side, and it is chiral/factorization homology.
 The field theory itself is implemented by integration over manifolds from an algebraic input, which is a chiral/factorization/$\cE_n$-algebra.
-However, this forms only a partial solution to our basic question, because Chern--Simons and the other field theories involved are not perturbative.
+However, this forms only a partial solution to our basic question, because Chern--Simons theory and the other field theories involved are not perturbative.
 Their perturbative sectors do not account for the entire theories.
-Said differently, the global observables in these theories are not computed as the factorization homology of the local observables, viewed as an $\cE_n$-algebra.
+Said differently, the global observables in these theories are not computed as the factorization homology of the point-local observables, which are organized as an $\cE_n$-algebra: there is always a natural assembly map from the factorization homology of the local observables to the global observables,

+but this map need not be an equivalence.
+Failure for this map to be an equivalence is to be expected if, for example, the space of maps in a quantized sigma model is larger than the formal neighborhood of the subspace of classical solutions.

 From the point of view of the cobordism hypothesis of Baez--Dolan, further developed by Lurie and Hopkins--Lurie in \cite{cobordism} after Costello \cite{cycat}, certain higher categories are given by the Morita theory of $\cE_n$-algebras.
 These account for those TQFTs whose value on a point is Morita equivalent to an $\cE_n$-algebra, i.e., to an $(\oo,n)$-category with a single object and a single $k$-morphism for $k<n$.
 (The collection of $n$-morphisms then forms an $\cE_n$-algebra, just as the collection of 1-morphisms in a category with a single object forms an algebra.)
-For this special class of $(\oo,n)$-categories, the outputted field theory, as expected by the cobordism hypothesis, can be implemented by taking factorization homology of $\cE_n$-algebras.
+For this special class of $(\oo,n)$-categories, the output field theory, as expected by the cobordism hypothesis, can be implemented by taking factorization homology of $\cE_n$-algebras.
 Consequently, we can now give a more precise rephrasing of our basic question.

 \begin{q} What higher codimensional enhancement of chiral/factorization homology implements topological quantum field theory? \end{q}

 That is, we wish to solve the theoretical problem of comparing category theory and field theory, after Baez--Dolan, within the philosophy of Beilinson--Drinfeld.
 In the narrative we pursue in this introduction, this theory should fill the last entry in the following table.